Valks-Terraria-Mods/LightingEssentials/README.md

+This mod makes your world light up with vibrant unique colors during the night (and when you're underground in dark areas).
+Ores / grass / leaves / and many many other blocks will light up.
+Defeating plantera boss makes the jungle glow even brighter.
+I'm very proud of this mod :-)

 NEW
 + When enemies are hit they glow red based on how much life was taken from them.
 + Walking over green plants temporary gives more light to those areas.